There is so much to do for children at Birr Castle!

 Annie's Sweet Shop

 Also onsite is Annie’s Sweet Shop which serves ice-cream, drinks, sweets and healthy snacks.
-Maud’s handmade icecream and a delicious coffee for parents while they watch their children play.
-Lots of picnic tables invite to bring also your own lunch or get a prepared one from the Castle Courtyard Cafe.
+Lots of picnic tables are available for you to bring also your own lunch or get a prepared one from the Castle Courtyard Cafe.

 The seating area here can be reserved for birthday parties and other children’s events.
-Please contact reception for further information on planning your child’s party at the Treehouse. email@example.com; 05791 20336.
+Please contact reception for further information on reserving the seating area.

-This tour option is suitable for children from 1st class up .
 The tour guide will take the children through the Science Centre, and outside to view the castle, the Great Telescope and also parts of the gardens.
-This tour can also include a trail for the children, where they follow a map to different locations in the gardens and answer questions related to the stop.
+This tour can also include a trail for the children, where they follow a map to different locations in the gardens or science centre and answer questions related to the stop.
 This option costs €5.00 per child.
 The guided tour is €25.00 per guide required (depending on group size).
 This option is also available without a guided tour, the teachers can take the children around the Science Centre and the gardens with the help of our visitor’s map.